CATcher-org/CATcher/docs/developer-notes.md

 **TO NOTE:**
 - Relevant Browsers must be installed prior to running tests (i.e. Chrome, Firefox).
 - CATcher can be launched in the Test Build by using the command `npm run ng:serve:test` to further develop mock services and debug E2E Tests.

+#### Protractor Configuration

+- Protractor primarily requires the `*.conf.js` files to define E2E Testing Environments (this includes Browser Details, Base URL, etc...)
+- The base configuration data is stored in `protractor.base.conf.js` which is then extended by separate configuration files for individual browsers as well as the CI/CD pipeline.
+- E2E Tests are typically split into `Page-Objects Files` and `Test Files` in accordance with the [Protractor Style Guide](http://www.protractortest.org/#/style-guide) (more information regarding the interaction between the aforementioned filetypes can be found there).
+- E2E Tests are also grouped into suites based on the Application's Phase (i.e. Login, Bug-Reporting).
+Currently defined suite information is located in the `protractor.base.conf.js` file as well.

+#### How the E2E tests work

+E2E Tests are currently run using [Protractor](http://www.protractortest.org/#/) testing framework with the following stages.
+1. Build CATcher using `test` architecture.
+   - Using `test` build configuration located in `angular.json` under `projects.catcher.architect.configurations` we build a version of CATcher within a test environment that replaces `src/environments/environment.ts` with `src/environments/environment.test.ts` on runtime.
+This allows for the feeding of information into the application to differ its actions in comparison to the default / production environments.
+2. Provide Test Environment Information
+   - The Test Environment (in `src/environments/environment.test.ts`) provides information such as,
+     - Login Credentials (Username).
+     - User Team and Tutorial Information.
+     - "Test Mode" activation by setting `test` property to `true`.
+3. Mock Service Injections
+   - Data reflected in the environment file then assists the application in replacing some existing services with those that bypass specific functions that are irrelevant to E2E Testing.
+This includes Authentication Bypassing, Backend API Simulation (so that tests can be carried out in isolation) and others.
+   - These Service Injections are carried out in the respective `*-module.ts` files with the help of Factories (located in `/src/app/core/services/factories`) that check the current build environment and make the Service Replacements accordingly.
+4. Browser Action Injections using Protractor
+   - With the application ready for testing, we then utilize `Protractor` to devise test cases that are located in the `/e2e` directory.

 # Implementation